George Mason University

 You may form into study groups.
 You can meet with your study group and discuss all homework questions freely and frequently in your group.
 However, you must do your own assignments.
 In short, collaborate freely, acknowledge all help and sources, and do your own work.

-Will be announced in class and mostly due before next class.
+Will be announced in class and mostly due within a week.
 Homeworks are usually done with 2 hours of programming effort.
-Please submit your source code to through email.
+Homework will be posted in Blackboard and will be submitted through Blackboard system.
 The midterm will be in-class in the middle of the semester.

 Will mostly follow the notes